mfvargo/rtjam/doc/BuildUnitImage.md

 make
 ```

-# TODO: This install needs to get tweaked.
-Make make install or something...

-## Now install the app software
+## Now install the app software with make
 the next part will install the executables and the scripts needed to make them start. ssh back into the box.
+The scripts rely on the existence of /home/pi/rtjam.
+Don't confuse this with /home/pi/projects/rtjam (location of the source code).
+So logged in as pi, make sure you mkdir rtjam so there is a place for stuff to go.

 ### system control files
 systemctl is used to start/stop the rtjam pieces.  there are 4 parts.